awsdocs/amazon-api-gateway-developer-guide/doc_source/sell-api-as-saas-on-aws-marketplace.md

 }
 ```

-### Associate Usage Plan with AWS Marketplace Product<a name="sell-api-as-saas-on-aws-marketplace-associate-usage-plan-with-saas-product"></a>
+### Associate usage plan with AWS Marketplace product<a name="sell-api-as-saas-on-aws-marketplace-associate-usage-plan-with-saas-product"></a>

 When you list a product on AWS Marketplace, you receive an AWS Marketplace product code\.
 To integrate API Gateway with AWS Marketplace, associate your usage plan with the AWS Marketplace product code\.
 You enable the association by setting the API Gateway `UsagePlan`'s [https://docs.aws.amazon.com/apigateway/api-reference/resource/usage-plan/#productCode](https://docs.aws.amazon.com/apigateway/api-reference/resource/usage-plan/#productCode) field to your AWS Marketplace product code, using the API Gateway console, the API Gateway REST API, the AWS CLI for API Gateway, or AWS SDK for API Gateway\.
 The following code example uses the API Gateway REST API: